-- To provide information in connection with Governmental Accounting Standards Board (GASB) Statement No. 67 "Financial Reporting for Pension Plans" as of June 30, 2017. - To provide information in connection with Governmental Accounting Standards Board (GASB) Statement No. 74 "Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans" as of June 30, 2017. - To provide supporting schedules for the Comprehensive Annual Financial Report (CAFR) for the System's use in the Actuarial Section, the Statistical Section, Notes to the Financial Statements, and Required Supplementary Information.
+- To provide information in connection with Governmental Accounting Standards Board (GASB) Statement No. 67 "Financial Reporting for Pension Plans" as of June 30, 2018. - To provide information in connection with Governmental Accounting Standards Board (GASB) Statement No. 74 "Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans" as of June 30, 2018. - To provide supporting schedules for the Comprehensive Annual Financial Report (CAFR) for the System's use in the Actuarial Section, the Statistical Section, Notes to the Financial Statements, and Required Supplementary Information.

-The report was based upon information, furnished by New Hampshire Retirement System (NHRS) staff, concerning Retirement System benefits, financial transactions, and active members, terminated members, retirees and beneficiaries as of June 30, 2017.
+This report includes results from the June 30, 2018 annual actuarial valuation.
+The report was based upon information, furnished by New Hampshire Retirement System (NHRS) staff, concerning Retirement System benefits, financial transactions, and active members, terminated members, retirees and beneficiaries as of June 30, 2018.
 We checked for internal and year-to-year consistency, but did not audit the data.
 We are not responsible for the accuracy or completeness of the data provided by NHRS.

-We prepared the following supporting schedules for the Comprehensive Annual Financial Report for the System's use in the Actuarial Section, the Statistical Section, Notes to the Financial Statements and Required Supplementary Informa-
+We prepared the following supporting schedules for the Comprehensive Annual Financial Report for the System's use in the Actuarial Section, the Statistical Section, Notes to the Financial Statements and Required Supplementary Information:

-- Summary of Actuarial Assumptions and Methods - Percent Retiring Within Next Year - o Probabilities of Becoming Disabled Within Next Year - Percent Separating Within Next Year - o Individual Employee Pay Increases - Retirees and Beneficiaries Age Distribution - Active Members by Valuation Division - Active Members Age and Service Distribution - Historical Membership Data Active and Retired - Summary of Membership Data by Category - Schedule of Average Benefit Payment Amounts - · Schedule of Retired and Vested Members by Type of Benefit
+- Summary of Actuarial Assumptions and Methods - o Percent Retiring Within Next Year - o Probabilities of Becoming Disabled Within Next Year - o Percent Separating Within Next Year - o Individual Employee Pay Increases - Retirees and Beneficiaries Age Distribution - Active Members by Valuation Division - Active Members Age and Service Distribution - Historical Membership Data Active and Retired - Summary of Membership Data by Category - Schedule of Average Benefit Payment Amounts